AnonymouX47/term-image/docs/source/viewer/config.rst

   * Any image having more pixels than the specified maximum will be replaced with a placeholder when displayed but can still be forced to display or viewed externally.
   * Note that increasing this will have adverse effects on performance.

+.. important:: The ``version`` field is not a config option, it's used for config file updates and should not be tampered with.

 Key Config
 ----------